wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 Before you provision the virtual device, you need to make the following preparations in your Azure environment:

-- For the virtual device, [configure a virtual network on Azure](../virtual-network/virtual-networks-create-vnet.md).
+- For the virtual device, [configure a virtual network on <!-- deleted by customization Azure](/documentation/articles/virtual-networks-create-vnet) --><!-- keep by customization: begin --> Azure](../virtual-network/virtual-networks-create-vnet.md) <!-- keep by customization: end -->.
 - It is advisable to use the default DNS server provided by Azure instead of specifying your own DNS server name.
 If your DNS server name is not valid, creation of the virtual device will fail.
 - Point-to-site and site-to-site are optional, but not required.
 If you wish, you can configure these options for more advanced scenarios.

 >[AZURE.IMPORTANT] **Make sure that the virtual network is in the same region as the cloud storage accounts that you are going to be using with the virtual device.**

-- You can create [Azure Virtual Machines](../virtual-machines/virtual-machines-about.md) (host servers) in the virtual network that can use the volumes exposed by the virtual device.
+- You can create [Azure Virtual <!-- deleted by customization Machines](/documentation/articles/virtual-machines-about) --><!-- keep by customization: begin --> Machines](../virtual-machines/virtual-machines-about.md) <!-- keep by customization: end --> (host servers) in the virtual network that can use the volumes exposed by the virtual device.
 These servers must meet the following requirements:
 	- Be Windows or Linux VMs with iSCSI Initiator software installed
 	- Be running in the same virtual network as the virtual device
 	- Be able to connect to the iSCSI target of the virtual device through the internal IP address of the virtual device